hidet-org/hidet/README.md

 ## News
 - We will host a tutorial about Hidet at [ASPLOS 2023](https://centml.github.io/asplos23-tutorial/) on March 25th.
-Welcome to attend the tutorial and ask questions!
+Welcome to attend and ask questions!

 ## Getting Started